envico801/project-guidelines/anki/README.md

 ###### ID87

-A:: (Cloze) Your code should be as readable as possible, you should get rid of anything distracting.
-If you refactored a function, don't just comment out the old one, remove it.
+A:: (Cloze) Comments should be kept relevant as code changes, and commented blocks of code should be removed.
+Code should be as readable as possible without distractions.
+If a function is refactored, remove the old code instead of commenting it out.

-Q:: Why should irrelevant or funny comments, logs, or naming be avoided?
+Q:: Why should irrelevant or humorous comments, logs, or names be avoided?

 ###### ID88

-A:: While your build process may (should) get rid of them, sometimes your source code may get handed over to another company/client and they may not share the same banter.
+A:: Avoid irrelevant or humorous comments, logs, or naming.
+While these may be removed during the build process, source code might be handed to a different company or client, who may not appreciate this style.

-Q:: What guidelines are given for naming functions?
+Q:: What naming convention is recommended for functions?

 ###### ID89

-A:: For functions, use long, descriptive names.
-A function name should be a verb or a verb phrase, and it needs to communicate its intention.
+A:: Use long, descriptive names for functions.
+A function name should be a verb or verb phrase that clearly communicates its intention and functionality.

-Q:: How should functions be organized in a file?
+Q:: How should functions be organized within a file?

 ###### ID90

-A:: Organize your functions in a file according to the step-down rule.
-Higher level functions should be on top and lower levels below.
+A:: Organize functions in a file according to the step-down rule, placing higher-level functions at the top and lower-level functions below for readability and logical flow.

-Q:: What is the purpose of using a .editorconfig file in a project?
+Q:: What is the purpose of a `.editorconfig` file?

 ###### ID91

-A:: A [.editorconfig](http://editorconfig.org/) file helps developers define and maintain consistent coding styles between different editors and IDEs on the project.
-The EditorConfig project consists of a file format for defining coding styles and a collection of text editor plugins that enable editors to read the file format and adhere to defined styles.
-EditorConfig files are easily readable and they work nicely with version control systems.
+A:: A [.editorconfig](http://editorconfig.org/) file helps maintain consistent coding styles across different editors and IDEs within a project.
+It defines coding styles and integrates well with version control systems, making it easy for developers to adhere to set conventions.

-Q:: How can you make your editor notify you about code style errors?
+Q:: How can editors be set up to flag code style errors?

 ###### ID92

-A:: Use [eslint-plugin-prettier](https://github.com/prettier/eslint-plugin-prettier) and [eslint-config-prettier](https://github.com/prettier/eslint-config-prettier) with your existing ESLint configuration.
-[Read more...](https://github.com/prettier/eslint-config-prettier#installation)
+A:: Use [eslint-plugin-prettier](https://github.com/prettier/eslint-plugin-prettier) and [eslint-config-prettier](https://github.com/prettier/eslint-config-prettier) with ESLint to integrate Prettier and receive notifications for code style issues within the editor.
+[Read more](https://github.com/prettier/eslint-config-prettier#installation).

-Q:: Why should you consider using Git hooks?
+Q:: Why consider using Git hooks in your workflow?

 ###### ID93

-A:: Git hooks greatly increase a developer's productivity.
-They allow you to make changes, commit and push to staging or production environments without the fear of breaking builds.
-[Read more...](http://githooks.com/)
+A:: Git hooks improve productivity by automating certain checks before code commits, reducing the chance of breaking builds in staging or production environments.
+[Learn more about Git hooks](http://githooks.com/).

 Q:: What is the benefit of using Prettier with a precommit hook?

 ###### ID94

-A:: While `prettier` itself can be very powerful, it's not very productive to run it simply as an npm task alone each time to format code.
-Using Prettier with a precommit hook, along with `lint-staged` and `husky`, can greatly enhance productivity.
-[Read more about configuring `lint-staged` here](https://github.com/okonet/lint-staged#configuration) and [configuring `husky` here](https://github.com/typicode/husky).
+A:: Using Prettier with a precommit hook, along with `lint-staged` and `husky`, streamlines the process of code formatting.
+This setup saves time, as Prettier runs automatically before each commit, ensuring code consistency across the project.
+[More on `lint-staged`](https://github.com/okonet/lint-staged#configuration) and [on `husky`](https://github.com/typicode/husky).

 #### Chapter 8 - Logging